Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 # 4. The Outlook add-in
 With a [Benefactor Circle](Benefactor%20Circle.md) license, you have access to the Set-OutlookSignatures add-in for Outlook.
 This Outlook add-in can:
-- Automatically add signatures when creating a new email or answering an email (including Outlook on Android and Outlook on iOS)
+- Automatically add signatures when creating a new email or answering an email (including Outlook on Android and Outlook on iOS), also for alias and secondary email addresses
-- Automatically add signatures to appointment invites
+- Automatically add signatures to appointment invites, also for alias and secondary email addresses

 The Outlook add-in is self-hosted by you.
 Compared to using a solution hosted by a 3rd party, this has several advantages:
 - Client specific configuration